Skip to main content

-Configure Integration to Import Lead Data from Salesforce
+Configure the Integration to Import Lead Data from Salesforce

 Import leads from your Salesforce account to Accelevents as event registrants